 What are Scholarships bound to specific bounds topics?

-These are places that can be applied for, for which the scholarship award is bound by a particular research theme and which the student must develop in their research proposal and developed during their PhD.
+These are places that can be applied for, for which the scholarship award is bound by a particular research theme and which the students must during their PhD.

 May I apply for a specific placement (with or without a scholarship)?

 No, applications are made for all the places available in the Call.